Streaming Parrotron for on-device speech-to-speech conversion

-We now explore the use of weight and activation quantization to reduce the memory footprint and latency of our streaming model.
+We now explore the use of weight and activation quantization to reduce the memory footprint and latency of our best streaming model with \textit{LSA\_LS} encoder, shown on Figure~\ref{fig:streaming_encoder}.
 We apply int8 post training quantization~\cite{INT8_POST_TRAINING_QUANTIZATION}.
 To further reduce the encoder size, we perform a hybrid approach of int4 weight and int8 activation quantization aware training as in~\cite{ASR_INT4} for our encoder.
-We first benchmark our most accurate streaming-aware encoder \textit{LSA\_LS2} on Pixel4 alone.
+We first benchmark our most accurate streaming-aware encoder \textit{LSA\_LS} on Pixel4 alone.
 As shown in Table~\ref{tab:encoder_stream}, the latency of processing 80ms of audio (our streaming chunk) is only 40ms using float32 and 32ms using int8 quantization.
 This also leads to an encoder size of about 70MB (int4).
 We observe that float and quantized encoders can run in real time: RTF $\geq$ 2x.
-Although the delay of \textit{LSA\_LS2} encoder is 800ms (see Figure~\ref{fig:wer_delay}), the perceived delay (the time between the user stops speaking and the model starts generating speech) of the quantized encoder is 800ms/RTF = 320ms (shown in Table~\ref{tab:encoder_stream}).

-We now evaluate the impact of quantization on quality.
-Testing our streaming model, we report the WER for both int4 and int8 quantized \textit{LSA\_LS2} encoder, while always using our int8 streaming decoder ({\sDec}), with our streaming vocoders {\sGL} and {\sMelGAN}.
+We now evaluate the impact of quantization on accuracy of our best streaming model with \textit{LSA\_LS} encoder.
+We report the WER for both int4 and int8 quantized \textit{LSA\_LS} encoder, while always using our int8 streaming decoder ({\sDec}), with streaming vocoders {\sGL} and {\sMelGAN}.
 The results are shown in Table~\ref{tab:e2e}.
-We find that the use of {\sGL} always exerts significantly better quality than {\sMelGAN}.
+Quantization helped to reduce total delay from 400ms(on Table~\ref{tab:parrotron_stream_wer}) to 320ms as shown on Table~\ref{tab:e2e}.
+We observe that the use of {\sGL} always exerts significantly better quality than {\sMelGAN}.
 We only lose 0.2\% in WER if we use int4 quantization for our encoder.
-We find that quantization of both encoder and decoder does not substantially impact quality.
-The difference between the non-streaming Base model (10 second delay) and our best proposed streaming STS conversion system (320ms delay) in terms of WER is only 0.7\%.
-Audio samples generated with these models can be found here~\cite{LINK}.
+We find that quantization of both encoder and decoder does not substantially affect quality.